Why Castro Valley

 Does Lily Garipova speak Russian for Castro Valley transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Castro Valley with full disclosure review and negotiation in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Castro Valley with full disclosure review and negotiation in either English or Russian.
 Russian-language Castro Valley page: lilygaripova.com/ru/castro-valley-realtor/.

 Castro Valley unincorporated status, what does it mean practically?